 Major League Baseball 2016 award winner predictions are now being released by the TBOH staff.

-Our staff has just released our predictions for the winners of each division, as well as our postseason predictions, including the 2016 World Series winner.
+Our staff has just released our predictions for the final standings in each division, as well as our postseason predictions, including the 2016 World Series winner.
 I released my own predictions for the Phillies in the coming season.
-Now we begin the process of releasing our predictions for some of MLB’s major award winners.

 More from That Balls Outta Here